 There were a lot of doubts about de Zeeuw when Anderlecht approached him for a loan.
 After all, he had never been able to keep up at Spartak and there was a suspicion that the injury he suffered during the 2012 World Cup, a jaw injury / concussion after an involuntary kick in the face, had left its mark, both physically and mentally.
 It was therefore not surprising that de Zeeuw arrived in Brussels with a considerable training backlog.

 Former Anderlecht trainer John van den Brom however insisted on his arrival and after a reasonable half season Anderlecht decided to loan him another season to compensate for the loss of Lucas Biglia.
 The next season was not a success and after poor performances and a clash with van den Brom the criticism increased.
 Manager Herman Van Holsbeeck even called the transfer “the biggest disappointment of the season”.
-When Van den Brom is fired and de Zeeuw gets another concussion, his second loan spell is over.
+When van den Brom is fired and de Zeeuw suffers another concussion, his second loan spell is over.